 1 egg yolk

-4 tablespoon elderflower syrup
+4 tablespoon elderflower syrup1/2 tablespoon vanilla sugar

 70 ml port wein